 The secret of this salsa of course comes from the intense flavor of the charred peppers.
 You’ll roast red peppers, poblano peppers, and jalapenos in a smoking hot oven to give them a quick char that not only adds smokiness, but also brings out the sweetness of the peppers.
 After just 25 minutes of roasting, you’ll peel the skins of the peppers off and let them cool.

 This is the perfect time to gather up the rest of the ingredients, which are classic salsa staples – red onion, garlic, cilantro, and lime juice.
-Everything gets pulsed up in the food processor, with a little water and oil to bring it all together.
+Everything gets pulsed up in the food processor, with a little water to bring it together.

 You can simply eat this salsa alongside a bowl of guacamole with tortilla chips for dipping, use it as a taco topping, or serve it with just about any other Mexican dish.
 It’s a great staple recipe to keep in your back pocket.Print